 On the following Saturday, Queen's Park had their first competitive outing of the season with a Glasgow Cup first round tie with Battlefield at Hampden Park.
 A small crowd saw Queen's stroll to an easy 7-0 win.
 The goalscorers were Bob McColl (3), Robert Lambie (2), Davie Stewart and Andrew Robb.
 The Queen's Park team in that first cup tie of the season was - Kenny Anderson; John Ritchie and Hugh Smith; James Allison, Bob McFarlane and David Stewart; Tom Crookston, William Gibbons, Bob McColl, Robert Lambie and Andrew Robb.

 Nine days after the Battlefield game, on Monday 28 September, Queen's Park played Everton at Anfield - Everton's home ground at the time.
 The Spiders travelled down to Liverpool on the Saturday and visited Southport on the Sunday.
 The weather was very stormy on the Monday but the crowd of around 3,000 saw a fine game.
 Queen's Park made the early running and were two goals to the good in 12 minutes.
 Bob McColl got both.
 Everton fought back and goals from Jack Taylor and Alf Schofield drew the sides level at the interval.
 Johnny Cameron put Queen's back in the lead in the second half after a William Gibbons drive had been parried but Billy Stewart made the final score 3-3 with a shot deflected off a Spiders' defender.
+Bob McColl's performance was described as the best centre forward play seen in Liverpool in years.
+The trip was a success from a football and social point of view, but Queen's suffered an unexpected financial loss due to the gate amounting to only around £50.

 Queen's Park travelled to Airdrie on Saturday 17 October and were beaten 2-1 by Airdrieonians.
 Little is known about the match, other than that Hugh Morgan scored the winner for the home side in the closing minutes and that James Lawrence of the Hampden Eleven played in goal for Queen's Park.
 Apparently, Airdrieonians should have won by a bigger margin.

 The Spiders faced a Scottish League side for the first time in the season on Saturday 24 October 1896 with Hibernian the visitors to Hampden Park.
 Despite disagreeable weather, a crowd of around 6,500 turned out for the match.
 Snow fell during the first half making the underfoot conditions very slippery.
 Tommy Waddell gave Queen's the lead in the first minute of the match and Bob McColl doubled the Spiders' advantage when he beat two defenders and shot well out of 'keeper Whalon's reach.
-Allan Martin pulled a goal back for the Leith men but William Gibbons set up Robert Lambie to give Queen's a 3-1 lead at the interval.
+Either Allan Martin or Pat Murray pulled a goal back for the Leith men but William Gibbons set up Robert Lambie to give Queen's a 3-1 lead at the interval.
 Immediately after the restart, George Dougal made the score 3-2 with a fine shot.
 Fifteen minutes into the half, Queen's Park's suffered a blow when John Gillespie injured a knee and could take no further part in the match.
 Hibs took full advantage and scored twice through Jack Kennedy and Johnny Pryce to seal a 4-3 victory.

 Queen's Park - Season 1896/97